JeremyBradshaw7/RNSample/README.md

 NB.
 In almost 4 years of programming with RN I Haven't yet hit a scenario where I need to write native modules for ios/android, so
 I cannot claim to have any knowledge or experience of that, though I'm keen to dive in and investigate that at the first opportunity.

-The components folder illustrates some work I have done with animations, though as that's not really the focus of our app it's only very basic.
+The src/components folder illustrates some work I have done with animations, though as that's not really the focus of our app it's only very basic.

 Original README from repo follows: